kenvinlee/FortniteShopBot/README.md

 * Put your API keys in a secrets.py file
 * Unsure if the lack of the fonts used might cause a problem, but you might have to acquire the Burbank fonts

-If you plug in your API keys and acquires the right fonts, you can most likely run a cron job to have the shop Tweeted every day.
+If you plug in your API keys and acquire the right fonts, you can most likely run a cron job to have the shop Tweeted every day.
 You might want to edit the shop image somewhat though.

 The bot is meant for private use of the @FNMasterCom Twitter.
 This repo is to help others understand how to piece something like this together.
 Enjoy!